Is Exposure to Non-Ionizing Electromagnetic Radiation, A.K.A. EMF, Harmful?

 Aesthetic or something else?
 Photograph Copyright ©2018.
 All rights reserved.

-Look at the link addresses below, and decide whether or not you should consider becoming aware of your exposure to electromagnetic radiation.
+Please review the link addresses below and decide whether you should become aware of your exposure to electromagnetic radiation.

 • Read everything you can find, both pros and cons, but notice the exposure duration times and the magnitude levels with the corresponding measurement units applied for each study.